denis-korchagin95/fsmconv/README.md

 There is a special character that can be written by `@epsilon` to give the opportunity to write epsilon-NFA rules.

-You can comment out some lines putting the `#` character at the beginning of the line.
+You can comment out some lines putting the double `/` character at the beginning of the line.

 Example:

 ```
-# An nfa FSM example
+// An nfa FSM example
 initial A;
 final B;